 Humor.
-In terms of our use of the word humor, the Webster dictionary defines humor as one or more of these concepts-1) a quality or sense that appeals to the absurdity or incongruence of a situation, 2) the mental ability to see the absurdity or incongruence of the situation, and 3) the mental faculty to appreciate and express absurdity or incongruence of the situation.
+In terms of our use of the word humor, Webster says that humor can be one or more of these concepts-1) a quality or sense that appeals to the absurdity or incongruence of a situation, 2) the mental ability to see the absurdity or incongruence of the situation, and 3) the mental faculty to appreciate and express absurdity or incongruence of the situation.
 Humor is a matter of how we see things and our perspective as we look.
-Supply managers and the supply team are indeed blessed by our strategic viewpoint-we see both the strategic and tactical from right in the middle of things.
-We can see engineers, accountants, quality, inspections, suppliers, customers, senior managers as well as the line and staff.
-We can see them all-warts and all.
-We are part of that system and our humor can help make it better.
+In supply management we are indeed blessed by our perspective-we see both the strategic and tactical from right in the middle of things.
+We can see engineers, accountants, quality, inspections, suppliers, customers, senior managers, staff and line operations.
+We are can see it all-warts and all.

 Many authorities assert humor in the workplace is a good thing.
-I support that argument as valid and I urge everyone to take steps to ensure that our workplaces and our supply chains enjoy more humor in our activities.
-For example Gostick and Christopher assert that levity (humor) contributes to improving communication, making work more fun and creative, trust and respect, retention, productivity, health, and even long-term success is supported.
+I think that argument is correct, and that we all ought to take steps to make sure that our workplaces and supply relationships enjoy more humor in our activities.
 Most authorities agree that we can do this in three steps, 1) self analysis, 2) convincing yourself, and 3) building your skills and abilities at humor.
-Before we study these steps, I want to warn you that there are two-types of humor-one to use and develop and one to avoid at all costs.
+Before we look at these steps in some detail I want to warn you that there are two types of humor-one to use and develop and one to avoid at all costs.